- Sally Rafie, PharmD, BCPS, APh, NCMP

 Erin Garner-Ford, MA

-Erin Garner-Ford is the Executive Director of ACT for Women and Girls, a reproductive justice organization located in the Central Valley of California.
+Erin Garner-Ford is a consultant specializing in strategic and succession planning, policy, and program implementation.
+She is the former Executive Director of ACT for Women and Girls.
 Garner-Ford has experience in organizational and program development, legislative policy, and grassroots advocacy with a focus on reproductive health and justice issues.

 Anu Manchikanti Gomez, PhD, MSc